italian-brainrot/jules-zeroth/README.md

 # Unconstrained Zeroth-Order Optimization Algorithms

-This repository provides reference implementations of unconstrained or bound constrained zeroth-order optimization algorithms with focus on correctness using NumPy.
+This repository provides reference implementations of unconstrained and bound constrained zeroth-order optimization algorithms with focus on correctness using NumPy.

 The repository follows a simple consistent structure.
 To add an algorithm, we do this: